 - DNS servers that are faster than your DNS services

-Note that your DNS service refers to the DNS service you are using, currently.
+Note that your DNS service refers to the DNS service you are using currently.
 To know what IP addresses you are using for DNS, click on Network icon in the Windows System Tray.
 Click Open Networking and Sharing Center.
 In the window that appears, click Change Network Adaptors.
 In the resulting dialog, click to select your network.
 Right-click to select Properties.
-In the dialog box that appears, click on IPv4 and again click on Properties.
-You can see your current primary and alternate DNS towards the bottom of the dialog box.
+In the dialog box, click on IPv4 and again click on Properties.
+You can see your current primary and alternate DNS at the bottom of the dialog box.

 Following is the image where DNS Benchmark tells me that my DNS servers are not ordered properly and hence, I am not able to utilize maximum speed.
 It also tells me which DNS server I should make primary and which one I should enter into Alternate DNS.
 The one numbered ‘1’ should be my Primary DNS and ‘2’ should be my Alternate DNS.

 DNS Benchmark – Create Custom DNS List Optimized For Your Location

 This feature of DNS Benchmark allows you to create a list of DNS servers that are optimal for your location.
 It checks out the different public DNS services available and sorts them in order of speed.
 It also marks the different rows showing the DNS servers with Red and Orange if it finds any faults with those DNS servers.
 It tells you the meaning of these Red and Orange DNS servers in the Conclusions tab.
 Based on these sorted results, you can choose to replace your current DNS service with the fastest ones available without any issues.

 If you intend to change your DNS servers after running the tests, check those DNS servers for their capability to handle phishing and malware.
 You may run a search with the DNS owners’ name to know if they offer ample phishing protection.
 In my case, though DNS Benchmark showed Google DNS on the top of Comodo, I preferred to use Comodo DNS as the latter offers both malware and phishing protection.